 For me the next problem is how Clarke has added elements to the biblical text that are not there, allowed for by problem #1 in ignoring verse 2 and 5.

 When he says this may be the rapture or second coming you would rightly ask, where does it say this in Revelation 12?
 Nowhere.
-It's added.
+It's an addition.

-It would do us well to remember that we're called in NT to question and judge what those in the church proclaim, even when prophets (1 Cor 14:29), proving or disproving them by Scripture (Acts 17:11).
+Remember that we're called in NT to question and judge what those in the church proclaim, even when they are recognized prophets (1 Cor 14:29), proving or disproving them by Scripture (Acts 17:11).
 This is what I did above with my first objection to the theory.

-I think Scottie Clarke was so excited to find something "extremely rare" to combine with a Bible prophecy (namely, those three planets appearing in Virgo) that he missed something huge.
-There are already always twelve stars crowning Virgo, depending who you ask it is either the constellation called "Berenice’s hair".
+I think Scottie Clarke was so excited to find something (allegedly) "extremely rare" to combine with a Bible prophecy (namely, those three planets appearing in Virgo) that he missed something huge.
+There are already always twelve stars crowning Virgo, depending who you ask such as in the constellation called "Berenice’s hair."